khodgins/Bioinformatics_Introduction/Topic_4/readme.md

 ```
 Lets break this command down since it has several parts:
-**/mnt/bin/bwa-0.7.17/bwa** <= We're calling the program _bwa_ from the directory _/mnt/bin/bwa-0.7.17_.
-This is the full path to that program so you can call this no matter where you are in the file system.
+**bwa** <= We're calling the program _bwa_.
+It's installed in the /usr/local directory, which is in the default search path, so we don't need to specify a path to the program.

 **mem** <= This is the bwa command we are calling.
 It is specific to bwa and not a unix command.